-1. Governing body - the board of The Standard Club Europe Limited
+1. Governing body - the board of The Standard Club UK Limited

-The board of Standard Europe comprises nine directors, of which:
+The board of Standard UK comprises ten directors, of whom:

-- Four are drawn from leadership positions within shipping businesses which are insured by Standard Europe; - Three (including the Chairman) are non-executive directors with insurance industry experience; - Two are drawn from the managers, including the CEO of the Standard Club (executive director), and the CEO of Charles Taylor Plc (acting in a non-executive capacity).
+- Five are drawn from leadership positions within shipping businesses which are insured by Standard UK; - Three (including the Chairman) are non-executive directors with insurance industry experience: - Two are drawn from the managers, including the CEO of the Standard Club (executive director), and the CEO of Charles Taylor Plc (acting in a non-executive capacity).

-All of the directors of Standard Europe are also directors of the Standard Club.
+All the directors of Standard UK are also directors of the Standard Club.